morales-t/binding-of-andy/README.md

 Next step is setting up a GitHub account.
 This is so your code is hosted in the cloud + you can collaborate on code together.
 Make an account at the site [here](https://github.com/).

-### Git Nomencalture
+### Git Nomenclature
 - Repo : Think of this as the main folder for a project you're working on.
 - Main/Master : This is the "official" version of the code, that people view as the primary version
-- Branch : If multiple people are working on the same code at the same time - a branch will let you edit the code in a parallel universe where only you are the one editting the code.
+- Branch : If multiple people are working on the same code at the same time - a branch will let you edit the code in a parallel universe where only you are the one editing the code.
 Then you "merge" this branch with the main - to bring your edits.
 I wouldn't worry about this for now - because I'm not going to have you use branches to start.
 - Commit: It's basically a point and time that you "save" the files.

 ### Getting Started.